Weight Loss: Small steps create big results

 As I said, this is a weight loss journey so progression will be slow, make sure to work on the soda consumption and snacking before moving on.
-One-step at a time.
-You didn’t get to the weight you are at in one day, it took months to years so don’t expect to be able to reverse those habits in the matter of days.
+One step at a time.
+You didn’t get to the weight you are at in one day, it took months to years so don’t expect to be able to reverse those habits in a matter of days.

 4. Green Face